Gogorenascence/billing-notes/ICDLog.md

-S92.334A Nondisplaced fracture of second metatarsal bone, right foot, initial encounter for closed fracture S92.334A Nondisplaced fracture of third metatarsal bone, right foot, initial encounter for closed fracture S92.534A Nondisplaced fracture of distal phalanx of right lesser toe(s)
+S92.334A Nondisplaced fracture of second metatarsal bone, right foot, initial encounter for closed fracture S92.334A Nondisplaced fracture of third metatarsal bone, right foot, initial encounter for closed fracture S92.514D Nondisplaced fracture of proximal phalanx of right lesser toe(s), subsequent encounter for fracture with routine healing
+S92.534A Nondisplaced fracture of distal phalanx of right lesser toe(s)